Toe Nash: Biography

 In lieu of a high school education, Nash went to work in his cousin's sugar cane fields at age 16 along with his father.
 He played in exhibitions against local high schools and in a semi-professional baseball league, and attended an open tryout for the Pittsburgh Pirates.
 At the age of 18, Latino found Nash playing in this semi-pro league, known as the Sugar Cane League, featuring amateurs and ex-minor leaguers.
 In a game in Tangipahoa, the scout witnessed Toe hitting 400 ft home runs from both sides of the plate, and throwing 93 mph from the mound.
 The Devil Rays brought Nash to their minor league camp in Princeton, West Virginia, for a workout in front of scouting director Dan Jennings.
 Nash pitched in the high 80s, topping out at 95 mph.
 He also hit towering home runs, drawing comparisons to Yankee legend Babe Ruth for his power.
-After Nash went undrafted in the 2000 Major League Baseball Draft, the Devil Rays signed him for a $30,000 (equivalent to $56,441.81 in 2025) signing bonus.
+After Nash went undrafted in the 2000 Major League Baseball draft, the Devil Rays signed him for a $30,000 (equivalent to $56,441.81 in 2025) signing bonus.
 He was assigned to their fall instructional league, where he played in the outfield alongside Josh Hamilton and Carl Crawford.
-Nash's agent, Larry Reynolds, introduced Nash to his brother Harold Reynolds, an ESPN analyst and former major league infielder, who invited him to a baseball camp in Los Angeles in February 2001.
-There, Nash worked out with MLB players, including Tony Gwynn, Barry Bonds, Eddie Murray, and Alvin Davis.
+Nash's agent, Larry Reynolds, introduced Nash to his brother Harold Reynolds, an ESPN analyst and former two time major league All-Star infielder, who invited him to a baseball camp in Los Angeles in February 2001.
+There, Nash worked out with MLB players, including future Baseball Hall of Fame player Tony Gwynn, Barry Bonds, Eddie Murray, and Alvin Davis.
 Harold Reynolds also discussed Nash on television.
 Officials from other organizations felt that the story reminded them of the hoax of Sidd Finch.

-Despite legal troubles, including an arrest for felony robbery, Nash reported to spring training with the Devil Rays in 2001.
+Despite legal troubles, including an arrest for felony robbery and a domestic violence incident between Nash and his 41 year old girlfriend but the charges were dropped, Nash still reported to spring training with the Devil Rays in 2001.
 They assigned him to extended spring training, and then to the Princeton Devil Rays of the Rookie-level Appalachian League in 2001, playing alongside future major leaguer Jonny Gomes.
-In his first season, Nash hit .240 with eight home runs and 29 runs batted in in 47 games played, and was considered a long-term project for the organization due to his lack of formal training.
+In his first and only season of professional baseball, Nash hit .240 with eight home runs and 29 runs batted in in 47 games played, and was considered a long-term project for the organization due to his lack of formal training.